mrieker/hode/readme.txt

     Then you can go to the crtl directory and run a program with the ./runhw.sh script, such as './runhw.sh printpi.hex' or './runhw.sh circus.hex < test01.circ'.

+    Note that it doesn't matter what order the boards are stacked in, electrically speaking.
+You can shuffle them around for testing and debugging.
+But it is best to put the sequencer board on the front when you get it all working so you can see the blinking state LEDs.
+If you make the optional LED board, it goes in front of the sequencer board and does not block any of the sequencer board's LEDs.